Directed By: Roman Polanski

 Roman Polanski’s Macbeth, also known as The Tragedy of Macbeth, is an emotionally charged, grandiose production of Shakespeare’s timeless play.

-Though not entirely faithful to the play (for the sake of the picture’s running time, some scenes were left out), Polanski’s Macbeth is nonetheless a gritty, unflinching, sometimes graphically violent motion picture.
-The performances are top-notch, especially Finch as the ruthless title character, yet what impressed me most about this version of Shakespeare’s classic story was the look of it, the impressive settings (it was shot on-location at several castles in England and Wales) and costumes, which brought a feeling of realism to the film, effectively transporting me back to the Middle Ages.
+Though not entirely faithful to the play (for the sake of the picture’s running time, several scenes were left out), Polanski’s Macbeth is nonetheless a gritty, unflinching, graphically violent motion picture.
+The performances are top-notch, especially Finch as the ruthless title character, yet what impressed me most about this version of Shakespeare’s classic story was the look of it, the well-realized settings (it was shot on-location at several castles in England and Wales) and costumes, which brought a realism to the film that effectively transported me back to the Middle Ages.